***************************************************************************************************** COMPILED AND EDITED BY GEOFF

-December 2018 and plans for services to be extended into Wales in
+December 2018 and plans for services to be extended into

-Darren Millar, who over the years has
+Clwyd West AM Darren Millar, who over the years has

-repeatedly called on the Welsh Government to work with the UK Government to restore
+repeatedly called on the Welsh Government to work with the UK

-Wales and Liverpool reinstated so I am
+between North Wales and Liverpool reinstated so I am

 absolutely delighted that these works are underway.

 transport links will provide a huge boost to the North Wales

 economy in terms of access to jobs and promoting tourism.

 Shifting passengers from road to rail is also good for the

-traffic and congestion on key routes such as the M56 and A55.
+traffic and congestion on key routes such as the M56 and

-benefits it will bring to North Wales.”
+seeing the huge benefits it will bring to North Wales.”